Lose those tired looking, droopy eyes.

 Eyelid surgery is usually performed under local anesthesia, which numbs the area around your eyes, along with general or intravenous sedatives.

-In a typical procedure, the surgeon makes incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower lids.
+In a typical procedure, the surgeon makes incisions following the natural lines of your eyelids; in the creases of your upper lids, and just below the lashes in the lower eyelids.
 The incisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Working through these incisions, the surgeon separates the skin from underlying fatty tissue and muscle, removes excess fat, and often trims sagging skin and muscle.
 The incisions are then closed with very fine sutures.

 If you have a pocket of fat beneath your lower eyelids but don’t need to have any skin removed, your surgeon may perform a transconjunctival blepharoplasty.
 In this procedure the incision is made inside your lower eyelid, leaving no visible scar.
 It is usually performed on younger patients with thicker, more elastic skin.